 When you know this thing is not you, it doesn’t add value to you, it’s not part of your values, mission, vision, or it’s just a waste of your time, then do not spend your valuable time on it.
-It’s also okay to say no. Not everything that shines is going to be worth the purchase to you.
+It’s also okay to say no. Not everything that shines is going to be worth of your time and worth the purchase to you.
 You don’t need to get involved in everything.

 I know this couple who reduced number of TV sets in their house so that they can be able to focus and get more productive, and effective.
 They use their computers to track all those important programs they want to watch.
-Its part of their time-management control system they have set up for themselves.
-If your TV is destructing you to get focused and manage your time, find a way to resolve the situation.
+Its part of their time management control system they have set up for themselves.
+If your TV is distracting you to get focused and manage your time, find a way to resolve the situation.